-Based on the specification of the translation process and products, a procurement process should be initiated and a contract made with the translation service provider.
-Since such call for tenders and contracts are dependent on national legislation, they are not described further in these guidelines.
+Based on the specifications for the translation process and the products and services to be delivered, a procurement process should be initiated and a contract executed with the translation service provider.
+Since such tendering instruments and procurement processes are often dependent on national legislation, or, other conditions, they are not described further in this guideline.